South Africa likens draft climate deal to apartheid

-BONN, Germany, Oct 19 (Reuters) - South Africa on Monday criticised a draft United Nations accord on fighting climate change as a form of “apartheid” against developing nations.
+BONN, Germany (Reuters) - South Africa on Monday criticized a draft United Nations accord on fighting climate change as a form of “apartheid” against developing nations.

 A summit in Paris is supposed to agree a global accord for tackling climate change in December, but a last week of negotiations on the draft text, which began in Germany on Monday, got off to a stormy start with developing nations saying their demands had been omitted from the pared down 20-page draft.